What is the ObamaCare Health Insurance Exchange Marketplace?

 • Even though anyone can use the marketplace, only those without employer-based health coverage options and those making less than 400% of the Federal Poverty Level (FPL) are eligible for cost assistance.

-• Private insurance outside of the marketplace has no official open enrollment period, however almost all providers have unofficially adopted ObamaCare’s open enrollment periods.
-This means you won’t find health insurance options that offer all of the ACA’s benefits rights and protections outside of open enrollment in most cases.
+• Private insurance outside of the marketplace has no official open enrollment period, however, almost all providers have unofficially adopted ObamaCare’s open enrollment periods.
+You won’t find health insurance options that offer all of the ACA’s benefits rights and protections outside of open enrollment periods in most cases.

 • If you have Medicare Part A or Medicare Advantage, Medicaid, CHIP, any job-based plan, any plan you bought yourself, COBRA, retiree coverage, TRICARE, VA health coverage, or some other kinds of health coverage, you are considered to have minimum essential coverage under the Affordable Care Act (the type of coverage you needed to avoid the fee from 2014 – 2018).

 • Some additional rules apply for working seniors, high-income seniors, and those with Medigap insurance.
 ObamaCare and Medicare.